 Back in the cornfield, Jakob hadn’t been acting like Jakob.
-I thought of the near-desperation of his kiss, the way he’d hauled me so far away before he would answer my questions, his hurry to get back in the van after mentioning his father might be looking at the GPS tracker and wondering why we were parked on the side of the road.
-It all made it seem like Jakob was almost…afraid of his father.
-Or at the very least, wary of him.
-And he sure as shit hadn’t wanted him to know who we were going to talk to.
+I thought of the near-desperation of his kiss, the way he’d hauled me so far away before answering my questions, his hurry to get back in the van after mentioning his father might be looking at the GPS tracker.
+It all made it seem like Jakob was almost…afraid of his father, or at the very least, wary of him.
+He sure as shit didn’t want him to know who we were about to go visit.

-I started to look back over the past few days and question my perception of everything that had happened.
-While I’d been so focused on Daniel King and his mysterious buddy Redding, should I have instead been thinking about Liam Larson?
+I started to look back over the past few days and question my perception of everything that happened.
+While I’d been so focused on Daniel King and his mysterious buddy, Redding, should I have instead been thinking about Liam Larson?

 I tried to remove myself from the situation and look at it from the perspective of an outsider.
 My dislike of Daniel King made me want to think that he was up to no good.
 That he was the kind of man who would endanger innocent people like my grandmother just to get ahead in the world.
 And really, who could blame me for that?
 He’d thrown Jakob and me under the bus the day after learning about our fake relationship.
 He’d broken into Jakob’s apartment and then treated him like dogshit.

-But now that I was thinking about it, really thinking about it, I realized how much my own bias had skewed my view of recent events.
+But now that I was thinking about it, really thinking about it, I realized how much my own bias might have skewed my view of recent events.

 As much as I disliked him, as much as it rankled, I knew that Daniel King was good for this town.
 That he cared about this town.
-Was he problematic as fuck?
+Was he highly problematic?
 Yes.
-Was he a violent sociopath that I would never, ever let myself be alone with?
+Was he a volatile megalomaniac that I would never, ever let myself be alone with?
 Also, yes.
 But again, not everything was black and white.
-The characters of most people I’d met in my life were shaded in hues of gray, and as much as it pained me to admit it, that included Daniel King.
+The characters of most people I’d met were shaded in hues of gray, and as much as it pained me to admit it, that included Daniel King.

 Not a single function happened in Kearny without him being involved in some way, whether that be by donating his time or his money.
 He was a judge at the annual 4H fair.
 The Kings sponsored three of the local youth sports teams.
-For fuck’s sake, they even started a summer camp for underprivileged children so they had someplace to go during vacation and their parents could keep working without having to worry about paying for two months of childcare.
+They’d even started a summer camp for underprivileged children, so they had someplace to go during vacation, and their parents could keep working without having to worry about paying for two months of childcare.
 Daniel’s wife, Eva, sat on half of the town boards, and where most of the folks in Kearny had a healthy fear of Daniel, they viewed Eva as a legitimate community leader.
 They trusted her opinions.
 They looked to her for guidance.

 Because, really, what did Daniel King have to gain by destabilizing Kearny?
 How would a border war with a subchapter of The Bandits help him throw off the oversight of Liam Larson and The Specters?

-After poking at this problem for a solid ten minutes, I didn’t see any way that kind of tactic would work for Daniel King or be beneficial to him, and I had a feeling that Daniel King didn’t do anything unless it benefited Daniel King in some way.
+After poking at this problem for a solid ten minutes, I didn’t see any way that kind of tactic would work for Daniel or even be beneficial to him.
+And I’d bet good money that Daniel King didn’t do anything unless it benefited Daniel King in some way.

-Hmmm.
 Maybe the point wasn’t to take over The Kings’ territory.
-Maybe it was just to destabilize them to the point that they wouldn’t be competition anymore.
+Maybe The Jokers only wanted to destabilize The Kings so they wouldn’t be competition anymore.

 I turned in my seat, looking at Jakob but thinking about his father.
 Liam Larson.
 A man who, from all appearances, loved his son more than almost anything else in the world.
 Worried about him.
 Was proud of him.
 Probably wanted the best for him.
 To see him rise to the same kind of influence and power that Liam had.

-And what better way to ensure that he did than by getting rid of a man he saw as standing in the way of his son’s success?
+The quickest way to make that happen was to get rid of the man standing in his son’s way.
 Daniel King wasn’t great to Jakob.
 Maybe Liam had seen that and didn’t like it.
-Maybe he thought that he would have greater influence on Kearny and The Kings if his son was heading the club.
+Maybe Liam thought he’d have greater influence on Kearny and The Kings if his son headed the club.

-Liam must have also seen how loyal his son and the other members of the club were to Daniel.
+Liam must have known how loyal his son and the other members of the club were to Daniel.
 So how would he go about dethroning Daniel without The Kings suspecting his involvement?

 The answer was obvious: by framing him.
 By bringing in a man from Daniel’s past and setting him up as the head of a rival drug operation right on Kearny’s doorstep to make it look like Daniel had to know about it.
 That he had to be involved.